 We have seen in the previous page some works of the same period presenting a large or medium-sized square left open on one or two sides:

 This trend took shape around 1925, when some canvases of rectangular format began to present the common characteristic of an opening on one side of the large square previously bounded on all four sides.
-The white square field appears to expand beyond the finite plane of the canvas:
+The white square field appears to expand beyond the finite space of the canvas:

 During the 1920’s the lines have grown in thickness and now continue beyond the perimeter of the canvases.
 As Maurizio Calvesi points out, the canvas is “an ideal center in which the spatial event is determined in its wholeness and totality no less than in its dynamic continuity.
 Mondrian wrote in 1920 that the straight lines intersect and touch one another tangentially but continue uninterruptedly.
 The result radiates out in fact from the painting to the infinite, but the canvas exhausts the intuition of the whole within itself.”
 The lines hint at the immeasurable extension of physical reality the canvas is part of; a part which aim at ideally concentrating the whole in its essence.